rickwassing/cicada-develop/docs/index.rst

 .. warning::

-  Cicada is still in development.
+  Cicada is still in development and currently does not work in Matlab 2020(a/b).
 Anything may change at any time and the software should not be considered stable.

 .. _index-authors: